 Magnesium in the cell membrane regulates concentrations of other minerals

-Some of those 3751 proteins dot the surface of our cell membranes, performing a variety of roles like receiving signals from hormones (signal transduction), enzymatic activity, and transporting things across the membrane.
+Some of the proteins that incorporate magnesium into their structure dot the surface of our cell membranes, performing a variety of roles like receiving signals from hormones (signal transduction), enzymatic activity, and transporting things across the membrane.
 In particular, magnesium-dependent proteins are used to facilitate the transport of different minerals into and out of cells, acting as gates for sodium (Na+), potassium (K+) and calcium (Ca+).

 Many of these are active transporters, for instance pumping sodium out of cells even though it’s against the concentration gradient.